aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some men dream of fortunes, others dream of cookies.
+> 🥠 A fanatic is one who can't change his mind, and won't change the subject.

-Last update: Mon May 26 05:10:57 2025
+Last update: Tue May 27 05:10:22 2025

 ### Let's play! 🎮